Health libraryBack to health library

 - Alcohol use.

-Two medical conditions also can interrupt sleep:
+Two sleep disorders also can interrupt sleep:

 Sleep apnea occurs when a person wakes up frequently because he or she stops breathing.
 Severe snoring and often being tired during the day may be signs of this disorder.